Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Introduction

-\medbreak {\bfseries Acknowledgment.}\quad This paper is part of my master's thesis.
-I would like to thank my advisor Yoichi Mieda for his constant support and encouragement.
-He always corrected my misunderstanding and led me to the right direction.
-I would not have been able to write this paper without his guidance.
-I am grateful to Naoki Imai, Teruhisa Koshikawa and Koji Shimizu for many valuable comments and pointing out a lot of mistakes and typos in the draft version of this paper.
-I would like to thank Takahiro Tsushima for teaching me some techniques concerning the Fourier transform of Kloosterman sums at Kurashiki and Aomori.
-Finally, I would like to express my gratitude to my family for always encouraging me.
+\medbreak {\bfseries Acknowledgment.}\quad This paper is part of the master's thesis of the author.
+He would like to thank his advisor Yoichi Mieda for his constant support and encouragement.
+He always corrected the author's misunderstanding and led him to the right direction.
+The author would not have been able to write this paper without his guidance.
+He is grateful to Moshe Adrian, Naoki Imai, Tasho Kaletha, Teruhisa Koshikawa and Koji Shimizu for many helpful comments and pointing out a lot of mistakes and typos in the draft version of this paper.
+He would like to thank Takahiro Tsushima for teaching him some techniques concerning the Fourier transform of Kloosterman sums.
+Finally, He wishes to express his sincere gratitude to the referee for carefully reading this paper and giving him many constructive comments.

-This work was supported by the Program for Leading Graduate Schools, MEXT, Japan.
+This work was carried out with the support from the Program for Leading Graduate Schools, MEXT, Japan.
+This work was also supported by JSPS Research Fellowship for Young Scientists and KAKENHI Grant Number 17J05451.

 \medbreak {\bfseries Notation.}\quad Let $p$ be an odd prime number.
 We fix a $p$-adic field $F$.
 We denote its ring of integers, its maximal ideal, and its residue field by $\mcO$, $\mfp$, and $k$, respectively.
 We fix a uniformizer $\varpi$ of $F$.
 Let $q$ be the order of $k$.
 For $x \in \mcO$, $\bar{x}$ denotes the image of $x$ in $k$.
-We write $\Gamma$ for the absolute Galois group $\Gal(\ol{F}/F)$ of $F$.